VergerLab/MT_Angle2Ablation_Workflow/Installation_procedure.md

 	   conda

-3. __Download and extract the "MT_Angle2Ablation" repository__ to the location of your choice.
+3. If not previously done for the macro, __download and extract the "MT_Angle2Ablation" repository__ to the location of your choice.
    To do this, click on the green "code" icon on the top right side of the repository page (https://github.com/VergerLab/MT_Angle2Ablation_Workflow/).
 Then "Download ZIP".
    Finally extract the content of the zip to the location of your choice.